-- Under Subsection 183.1(5) of Regulation 854, a miner's personal exposure to DPM must not exceed a time-weighted average (TWA) exposure of 400 micrograms per cubic metre (μg/m3) as TC, which is approximately equivalent to 308 μg/m3 as elemental carbon (EC) in the mining environment. - Feasible engineering and administrative controls are required to reduce a miner's exposure to or below the TWA or the action level imposed by the operation. - Respiratory protection must be used to supplement feasible engineering and administrative controls if such controls do not reduce a miner's exposure to DPM to levels below prescribed requirements, or if the use of engineering and administrative controls is not feasible.
-Requirements of a Respiratory Protection Program are noted in Sections 9 to 13 in Regulation 833 made under the OHSA. - Other requirements may include: - o fueling practices, including sulfur content and fuel additives, - o maintenance of diesel-powered equipment, - o limits on engine emissions, - annual training for miners, - use of diesel control boards to limit the allowable amount of equipment that can run in a workplace based on available air flow, - o exposure monitoring, and - o recordkeeping under Section 183 of Regulation 854.
+- Under Subsection 183.2 of Regulation 854, a miner's personal exposure to DPM must not exceed a time-weighted average (TWA) exposure of 0.12 milligrams per cubic metre (mg/m3) as elemental carbon (EC) in an underground mine only. - Feasible engineering and administrative controls are required to reduce a miner's exposure to or below the TWA or the action level imposed by the operation. - Respiratory protection must be used to supplement feasible engineering and administrative controls if such controls do not reduce a miner's exposure to DPM to levels below prescribed requirements, or if the use of engineering and administrative controls is not feasible.
+Requirements of a Respiratory Protection Program are noted in Sections 9 to 13 in Regulation 833 made under the OHSA. - Other requirements may include: - o fueling practices, including sulfur content and fuel additives, - o maintenance of diesel-powered equipment, - o limits on engine emissions, - o annual training for miners, - use of diesel control boards to limit the allowable amount of equipment that can run in a workplace based on available air flow, - o exposure monitoring, and - o recordkeeping under Section 183 of Regulation 854.